Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 The Neguta festival of Aomori is a vivid celebration of light and energy.
 The Aomori Nebuta Festival is held annually in August.
 During this festival, massive, illuminated floats depicting mythical figures and scenes parade through the streets.

-The beats of taiko drums accompany these parades.
-You can join the energetic dancers known as Haneto.
-These dancers bring the festival to life with colorful costumes and excitement.
+Taiko drum beats accompany these parades.
+You can join the energetic dancers known as Haneto, who bring the festival to life with colorful costumes and excitement.

 Oirase Gorge

-With a journey through this lush, waterfall-laden paradise, you can discover the mesmerizing beauty of Oirase Gorge.
+A journey through this lush, waterfall-laden paradise will reveal the mesmerizing beauty of Oirase Gorge.
 This green 14-km-long valley is famous for its waterfalls, clear water, and many plants.

 Do not miss out on hiking along the well-maintained trails that follow the Oirase River.
 You will surely marvel at striking waterfalls like the Choshi Otaki and Kumoi no Taki, showcasing the power and grace of nature.